woossi0/suite/docs/usermanual/source/installation/linux/ubuntu/postgis.rst

 Access the OpenGeo repository
 -----------------------------

-OpenGeo provides a repository for packages in APT (Debian) format.
+OpenGeo provides a repository for packages in APT (Debian/Ubuntu) format.
 To access this repository, you need to first import the OpenGeo GPG key in to your apt registry:

 .. note:: You will need to run these commands on an account with root access.